Clastify logo

 Orbits and Bohr’s model

-Angular momentum conservation also explains why orbiting bodies speed up when they are closer to the central body and slow down when they are farther away.
-This gives one route to Kepler’s second law: the radius line sweeps out equal areas in equal times when there is no external torque about the central mass.
+Angular momentum conservation also accounts for orbiting bodies moving faster when they are closer to the central body and slower when they are farther away.
+It gives one route to Kepler’s second law: the radius line sweeps equal areas in equal times when there is no external torque about the central mass.

 In the Bohr model of hydrogen, angular momentum cannot take just any value; it is quantised.
-When that angular momentum condition is combined with the electrical force providing circular motion, it leads to the allowed orbital radius for the ground state.
-The model matters historically, even though the modern treatment of the atom is quantum-mechanical.
+Combining that angular momentum condition with the electrical force that provides circular motion gives the allowed orbital radius for the ground state.
+The model matters historically even though a modern treatment of the atom is quantum-mechanical.

-Charged particles in magnetic fields give another link.
-The magnetic force can make a particle travel in a circular path, so rotational language helps describe its angular speed and radius.
+Charged particles in magnetic fields show the same connection in another setting: the magnetic force can make a particle move in a circular path, so rotational language helps describe its angular speed and radius.

 Torque acting for a time